testillano/h2agent/README.md

 ###### FullMatchingRegexReplace

 Both `rgx` and `fmt` arguments are required.
 This algorithm is based in [regex-replace](http://www.cplusplus.com/reference/regex/regex_replace/) transformation.
 The first one (*rgx*) is the matching regular expression, and the second one (*fmt*) is the format specifier string which defines the transformation.
+Previous *full matching* algorithm could be simulated here using empty strings for `rgx` and `fmt`, but having obviously a performance degradation due to the filter step.

 For example, you could trim an *URI* received in different ways:

 `URI` example: